 - Systematic name – A name composed wholly of syllables specially coined or selected to describe structural features: hexane, thiazole.

-- Trivial name – A name no part of which is used in a systematic sense: Xanthophyll, furan.
+- Trivial name – A name part of which is used in a systematic sense: Xanthophyll, furan.

 - Semisystematic = semi trivial name